ManuelJuliao/DownloadsOrganizer/README.md

 # DownloadsOrganizer
-Automatically organize downloads folder by type of file
+Automatically organize folder by type of file